How Long Does It Take to Get a Utility Patent: Everything You Need to KnowPatent Law ResourcesUtility Patent

 - After the second rejection, a label of final action is applied to the patent.
 Appeal if you want or file a Request for Continued Examination, which gives the invention more time to convince the examiner of the worthiness of the application.

 - Approval fees are paid upon approval of the patent.
-The patent should be sent in a timely manner.
+The patent should be sent promptly.

 - Additional fees come due at 3½ years, 7½ years, and 11½ years after the acceptance date.
 Not paying fees will result in a lapse of the patent.